 - Must operate the National School Lunch Program (NSLP); AND,

-- Must have been closed or operating Remote Learning for at least 5 consecutive days at some point during the 2021-2022 school year.
-Illinois has established statewide eligibility for this criteria for the 2021-2022 school year.
+- Must have been closed or operating Remote Learning for at least 5 consecutive days at some point during the 2022-2023 school year.
+Illinois has established statewide eligibility for these criteria for the 2022-2023 school year.

 The Attendance Day: